Hair loss types: Frontal fibrosing alopecia diagnosis and treatment

 Hydroxychloroquine: This medication may reduce symptoms like itch and pain in patients who have FFA.
 If you have early-stage FFA, this medication may also help regrow some hair.

 In studies, the results that people see from taking hydroxychloroquine vary.
-In one study of 54 patients taking this medication, the results were as follows:
+In one small study of 54 patients taking this medication, the results were as follows:

 8 patients had some hair regrowth